jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) A regulation may provide for the change, extension, limitation, suspension, or cancellation of an earlier regulation.
 (3) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 226H Notification requirements relating to tax relief for emergencies: affected property
+Affected revenue property
+(1) A person who chooses to suspend the recognition of suspended recovery income for affected revenue property for a current year under section FP 5 of the Income Tax Act 2007 must notify the Commissioner.
+The notice must—
+  (a) describe the affected revenue property; and
+  (b) give details of replacement property acquired in the current year to replace, in full or in part, the affected revenue property; and
+  (c) provide the replacement cost of that replacement property and the amount of the replacement cost adjustment under section FP 7 of that Act for the purposes of section DB 23 of that Act; and
+  (d) provide the amount, for the affected revenue property, of the suspended recovery income at the end of the current year.
+Affected depreciable property
+(2) A person who chooses to suspend the recognition of suspended recovery income for affected depreciable property for a current year under section FP 8 of the Income Tax Act 2007 must notify the Commissioner.
+The notice must—
+  (a) describe the items of affected depreciable property; and (b) indicate in which affected class each item of affected depreciable property is included; and (c) give details of each item of replacement property acquired in the current year and the affected class to which the person is linking the item; and
+  (d) provide the amount of the replacement cost of each replacement item and the amount of the replacement reduction under section FP 11 of that Act from that replacement cost for the purposes of determining adjusted tax value or depreciation loss; and
+  (e) provide the amount, for each affected class, of the suspended recovery income at the end of the current year.
+Affected improvements to land
+(3) A person who chooses to suspend the recognition of suspended recovery income for affected improvements to land for a current year under section FP 12 of the Income Tax Act 2007 must notify the Commissioner.
+The notice must—
+  (a) describe the affected improvements to land; and (b) give details of replacement property acquired in the current year to replace, in full or in part, the affected improvements to land; and
+  (c) give the replacement cost of the replacement property and the value attributed to that cost under section FP 12(5) for the purposes of section DO 4, DO 5, or DO 11 of that Act, as applicable; and
+  (d) give the amount, for the affected improvements to land, of the suspended recovery income at the end of the current year.
+Due dates for providing notice
+(4) A person providing notice under this section must notify the Commissioner— (a) by the later of—
+    (i) 30 April in the year immediately after the income year in which the emergency event occurs; and (ii) the date on which their return of income is filed for the earliest income year in which the amount of the compensation for the affected property can be reasonably estimated (the estimate year); and
+  (b) when the current year is after the estimate year,—
+    (i) for each income year between the estimate year and the current year, by the date on which the return of income is filed for that income year; and
+    (ii) for the current year, by the date on which the return of income is filed for the current year.
+Later deadlines in exceptional circumstances
+(5) The Commissioner may allow the person to file a notice under this section at a later time if the Commissioner considers there are exceptional circumstances.

+### 226I Notification requirements relating to tax relief for emergencies: group assets
+Group assets
+(1) A person who chooses to include an amount of the compensation in the value of the total group assets of the person’s New Zealand group for an income year under section FP 19 of the Income Tax Act 2007 must notify the Commissioner of the following:
+  (a) that the person has made the election for the income year; and (b) a reasonable estimate of the amount of income that would arise under section CH 9 of that Act for the income year in the absence of section FP 19; and
+  (c) the amount of income that arises under section CH 9 for the income year after the application of section FP 19; and (d) any further information required by the Commissioner.
+Form and timing of notice
+(2) The information required under subsection (1) must be given— (a) in the form and by the means prescribed by the Commissioner; and (b) no later than the day by which the person is required to make a return of income for the corresponding tax year, or at a later time if the Commissioner considers there are exceptional circumstances.

 ## Part 14 — Transitional provisions and savings

 ### 227 Transitional provisions and savings